What Are Routes in Laravel?

 Instead of putting logic directly inside the route, Laravel allows mapping routes to a controller method.

-In PageController.php
+In PageController.php:

 Naming Routes

-so that you can reference it elsewhere (like in a form).
+You can name a route using ->name() so that you can reference it elsewhere (like in a form).

 Usage in Blade: